fiasco/cloud-api-sdk-php/FUNCTIONS.md

 ## getApplicationsUsageDataByEnvironment

-Retrieves usage data for an application, broken down by environment.
+Retrieves usage data (views or visits) for an application, broken down by environment.
 ```php
 $response = $client->getApplicationsUsageDataByEnvironment([
 	'ApplicationUuid' => $ApplicationUuid,